Jadebat79/jade-devops-portfolio/README.md

 Hi, I’m Jade—DevOps engineer, youth developer, and infrastructure builder.

 I started my tech journey through a sponsored DevOps course with Jomacs IT, and stepped into real-world engineering before the course even ended.
-Since then, I’ve deployed and managed production-grade infrastructure across hybrid environments—cloud, on-prem, and everything in between.
+Since then, I’ve been building real-world infrastructure across cloud, hybrid, and Kubernetes environments.
+From designing observability stacks to deploying production-grade data platforms and SaaS tools, I don’t just spin up containers — I ship resilient systems that run in live environments.

+No shortcuts.
+No templates.
+Just clean infra built from zero.

 I was trained.
 I was tested.
 And every project here proves what I’ve built.